AlwinLijdsman/alwinlijdsman.github.io/_posts/2023-03-05-python-unit-testing.md

 ## How to use

 That's all there is to it!
 Now the question is: when do I create test?
 The answer is: always!
-Every time that you create a function, which is like building an new piece of Python functionality, you also build out a test.
+Every time that you create a function, it is good practice to also build out a test that goes with that function.
+This becomes especially usefull when creating Python packages in combination with a CI/CD pipeline.
+More *packages* and *CI/CD* in upcoming **extras**.